 It is important for aged care workers and health professionals to involve the person, and their family (provided the person consents) or, if the person lacks capacity, their family or substitute decision-maker in all discussions about the person's care and treatment.

-This is particularly important for conversations about withholding and withdrawing life-sustaining treatment or futile treatment.
-This can achieve consensus about treatment, and allows any problems to be addressed as early as possible.
+This is particularly important for conversations about withholding and withdrawing life-sustaining treatment or futile or non-beneficial treatment.
+This can help to achieve consensus about treatment, and allows any problems to be addressed as early as possible.